leechee/MNIST-CNN-CUDA/README.md

 ## Objective

-In this repository, I coded a convolutional neural network with three conv layers, two pooling layers, and 2 fc layers (multilayer perceptron).
+In this repository, I coded a convolutional neural network with three conv layers, two pooling layers, and two fc layers (multilayer perceptron).
 The activation function is ReLU and CUDA is implemented.
 I ran the model on an NVIDIA Geforce RTX 3050.

 ## Getting Started
 ### Python Environment